How The MAD Act Provides A Plan For Artificial Intelligence

 Phase II: The Transition to Binding Regulation

-• The Federal Advisory Committee (FAC): 18 members — 7 appointed members (including experienced legislative drafters embedded from the start) plus 11 TWG-elected representatives.
-The FAC receives TWG recommendations and Domain Explanatory Reports and produces a complete legislative package — introduction-ready bills with section-by-section analyses — transmitted to Congress on a rolling basis as domains are completed.
+• The Federal Advisory Committee (FAC): 18 voting members — 7 appointed by congressional leadership, the President, and the National Governors Association, plus 11 TWG-elected representatives — and one non-voting Epistemic Advisor.
+The FAC receives TWG monthly work product and final Domain Explanatory Reports and produces a complete legislative package: introduction-ready bills with section-by-section analyses, transmitted to Congress on a rolling basis as domain packages are completed.
 Legislative Drafting Staff work concurrently with the investigation, not sequentially after it.

 ✗ Hammers

 • Domain 13 — Total compute export ban: An immediate and total export restriction on all covered AI computing hardware takes effect globally — no allied-nation exemptions, no license categories, no exceptions of any kind.
-Covers GPUs/TPUs exceeding 300 teraflops, custom AI accelerator chips, complete training clusters, high-bandwidth interconnects, and cloud computing access providing equivalent computational capacity.
-Civil penalties up to $1M per violation; criminal penalties up to 20 years imprisonment for willful violations.
+Covers GPUs and TPUs above defined performance thresholds, custom AI accelerator chips, complete training cluster systems, high-bandwidth interconnects designed for AI training, and cloud computing access providing equivalent capacity to a single customer or coordinated group.
+The Department of Commerce may, by emergency rule, adjust thresholds to track semiconductor advances.

-• Domain 14 — AI acquisition and investment freeze: All acquisitions, mergers, joint ventures, material investments, and exclusive partnerships by any large AI entity (over $10B revenue, over 20% domestic frontier compute, or over $100B market cap) are frozen without prior FTC/DOJ approval.
-Covered transactions include acquisitions over $50M, exclusive licensing over $100M, and investments acquiring over 10% of any AI developer's voting securities.
-Transactions closed in violation are voidable for 5 years.
-Mandatory penalty: $500 million per transaction plus disgorgement.
+• Domain 14 — AI acquisition and investment freeze: All acquisitions, mergers, joint ventures, material investments, and exclusive partnerships by any "large AI entity" (defined by revenue, domestic frontier compute share, or market capitalization thresholds) are frozen without prior FTC or DOJ Antitrust Division approval.
+Covered transactions include acquisitions and joint ventures above defined value thresholds, exclusive licensing arrangements above value-and-duration thresholds, and investments resulting in significant voting-securities ownership of any AI developer, infrastructure provider, or training data provider.
+Transactions closed in violation are voidable by the FTC or DOJ for five years.

-• Domain 10 — Data center construction moratorium: FERC may not approve any new interconnection request for AI data center facilities exceeding 100 megawatts.
-No new construction may commence — including site preparation, grading, or foundation work — regardless of existing permits.
-Operators must file water use disclosures with the EPA within 90 days.
-Anti-evasion rules aggregate facilities on adjacent parcels under common control.
-Mandatory penalty: $5 million per day of continued construction.
+• Domain 10 — Data center construction moratorium: FERC may not approve any new interconnection request for AI data center facilities exceeding defined electricity-consumption thresholds.
+No new construction of covered facilities may commence — including site preparation, grading, or foundation work — regardless of existing state or local building permits.
+Operators must file water-use disclosures with the EPA.
+Anti-evasion rules aggregate facilities on contiguous or adjacent parcels under common ownership or control, treating them as a single facility regardless of how many separate legal entities, permits, or utility accounts are used.

 † Protections

-What Takes Effect on the Date of Enactment — Before the Investigation Completes
+What Takes Effect on the Date of Enactment (Sec.
+2016)

-• Whistleblower protections: Robust protections, confidential safe reporting channels, and researcher safe harbors ensure individuals with knowledge of AI safety violations, dangerous capabilities, and harms to children can disclose without retaliation.
-Extended to cover TWG integrity disclosures and Category 2 substantive fraud in the investigation itself.
+• Whistleblower protections: Robust protections, confidential reporting channels (online portal, dedicated hotline, encrypted electronic communication), and researcher safe harbors ensure individuals with knowledge of AI safety violations, dangerous capabilities, harms to children, or regulatory violations can disclose without retaliation.
+Anti-SLAPP provisions, contractual-waiver invalidation, emergency interim relief, and burden-shifting protect disclosers.

 ✗ TACE Protocols